Master of Science in Information Systems Online Program Overview

 - Unlike regimented degree programs, the MSIS allows you to design a course of study that matches your particular career needs and interest.
 You will work with a faculty advisor to help you determine a program that best serves your goals and objectives.

-Distance students typically complete their studies in two to three years depending on the number of courses taken per semester.
+Online students typically complete their studies in two to three years depending on the number of courses taken per semester.
 In a very short time, you could be living your career dreams and working as an upwardly mobile information technology professional with almost unlimited potential.

 Need More Information?